slider1

 Eligibility:

-4. Understanding of ML/DL fundamentals, with an interest in applying advanced techniques to biomolecular science and/or biomedicine problems.
+Understanding of ML/DL fundamentals, with an interest in applying advanced techniques to biomolecular science and/or translational medicine/pharmaceutical science problems.

-5. Availability for full-time internship for at least 3 months or more.
+• Availability for a full-time internship of at least 3 months or more.

-6. Bonus: Proven track record of achievement in specialized activities related to computer science or artificial intelligence.
+• Bonus: Proven track record of achievement in specialized activities related to computer science, computational science, or artificial intelligence.

 How to Apply?: